 Consultancy work and project supervision

-Currently, I am advising a project on nurse capacity modelling that is led by Das Ltd. (2019 -2020).
+Currently, I am advising a project on nurse supply modelling that is led by Das Ltd. (2019 -2021).
 The interim report can be found here.
 My past client includes the European Commissions, Greater Manchester Police, National Nuclear Lab, Graham Engineering Ltd (SME) and Enterprise Ltd (bought by Amey).
-I have supervised Masters students who work on projects in organisations such as Jaguar Land Rover, FORD Motor Company, BAE Systems, National Nuclear Lab, and Liverpool School of Tropical Medicine.
+I have supervised Masters students who work on projects in organisations such as FORD Motor Company, Jaguar Land Rover, BAE Systems, Deloitte, PwC, Department for Work and Pensions, National Nuclear Lab, and Liverpool School of Tropical Medicine.